navin89/workflex-coding-challenge-navin-t/README.md

-# Workation Challenge Submission
+# Workation

-A full-stack demo application for managing and displaying "workations" (remote work trips), built for the WorkFlex coding challenge.
+A full-stack demo application

 ---